BrandenStoberReal/ST-Outfits-Extended/README.md

 **Important** If this is your first time using outfit system for the active character, click the refresh button on top of the outfit window to generate the variables.

+### Slash Commands

+The Outfit Tracker extension provides various slash commands for managing outfits:

+#### Panel Control Commands
+- `/outfit-bot` - Toggle the AI character's outfit window
+- `/outfit-user` - Toggle the user character's outfit window

+#### Auto Outfit Commands
+- `/outfit-auto [on/off]` - Enable/disable auto outfit updates
+- `/outfit-prompt [text]` - Set the auto outfit system prompt
+- `/outfit-prompt-reset` - Reset to default system prompt
+- `/outfit-prompt-view` - View current system prompt
+- `/outfit-auto-trigger` - Manually trigger auto outfit check

+#### Outfit Management Commands
+- `/switch-outfit <name>` - Switch to a saved outfit by name
+- `/import-outfit` - Import outfit from character card
+- `/outfit-list` - List all available presets and current outfits

+#### Outfit Preset Commands:
+- `/outfit-save <name>` - Saves character outfit as a preset
+  - Example: `/outfit-save casual`
+- `/outfit-delete <name>` - Deletes character outfit preset
+  - Example: `/outfit-delete casual`
+- `/user-outfit-save <name>` - Saves user outfit as a preset
+  - Example: `/user-outfit-save casual`
+- `/user-outfit-delete <name>` - Deletes user outfit preset
+  - Example: `/user-outfit-delete casual`

+#### Mobile-Friendly Outfit Commands (for mobile users without access to panels)

+##### Character Outfit Commands:
+- `/outfit-wear <slot> <item>` - Sets a character outfit item
+  - Example: `/outfit-wear headwear "Red Baseball Cap"`
+- `/outfit-remove <slot>` - Removes a character outfit item
+  - Example: `/outfit-remove topwear`
+- `/outfit-change <slot> <item>` - Changes a character outfit item
+  - Example: `/outfit-change topwear "Green Shirt"`

+##### User Outfit Commands:
+- `/user-outfit-wear <slot> <item>` - Sets a user outfit item
+  - Example: `/user-outfit-wear headwear "Blue Cap"`
+- `/user-outfit-remove <slot>` - Removes a user outfit item
+  - Example: `/user-outfit-remove topwear`
+- `/user-outfit-change <slot> <item>` - Changes a user outfit item
+  - Example: `/user-outfit-change topwear "Green T-Shirt"`

+##### Common Arguments
+Most commands support the `-quiet` argument to suppress notifications:
+- Example: `/outfit-wear headwear "Red Hat" -quiet` - Sets the character's headwear without showing a notification

+### Outfit Slots

+#### Clothing Slots:
+- headwear
+- topwear
+- topunderwear
+- bottomwear
+- bottomunderwear
+- footwear
+- footunderwear

+#### Accessory Slots:
+- head-accessory
+- ears-accessory
+- eyes-accessory
+- mouth-accessory
+- neck-accessory
+- body-accessory
+- arms-accessory
+- hands-accessory
+- waist-accessory
+- bottom-accessory
+- legs-accessory
+- foot-accessory

+### Adding Outfit Information to Prompts

 Add a prompt like this into your Character Description or Author's Notes or World Info Entry (depending on how you prefer to prompt AI) to let AI see the current outfit. (*Personally I prefer to add this as Character Notes as System Role and Depth 1.
 If you inject this at top of the context, each time you change your outfit, AI will have to process whole context.
-If you are using Api models, you don't have to worry about it, but if you are using local models, you may want to use this trick to keep context cache intact.)
+If you are using Api models, you don't have to worry about it, but if you are using local models, you may want to use this trick to keep context cache intact.*)

 ```
 **<BOT>'s Current Outfit**